Staff

 Outside of work, Chris enjoys cooking, creating an edible home landscape, restoring Seattle’s urban forest in the East Duwamish greenbelt and backpacking throughout the Northwest.
 Chris lives with his husband in Highland Park in Southwest Seattle.

-Natural Yard Care Project Manager
+Natural Yard Care Education Coordinator

-Natural Yard Care Project Manager
+Natural Yard Care Education Coordinator

 Natural Yard Care Program Director